gabrielrcosta1/laravel-schema/readme.md

 php artisan schema:create
 ```

-This will create a file at:
+This will create the file:

 ```
 /your-laravel-project/database/schema.db